 But the fact is, they can remain hidden deep within us long beyond when they stopped serving us – and this is actually a clue to identifying our own particular shadow traits:

 One way in which the characteristics of our shadows show up in our lives is as self-sabotage.

 And let’s face it – who wouldn’t want to challenge the part of themselves that’s responsible for ruining the good in their lives?
 It’s a complex and uncomfortable process, but ultimately so worthwhile.

-Head over to my other post to learn more about shadow work, how it can negatively influence your life – as well as the many benefits of actively facing your shadow self.
+Head over to my post to learn more about shadow work and how it can negatively influence your life – as well as the many benefits of actively facing your shadow self.

 How Do You Face Your Shadow Self?

 Facing your shadow self is as simple and excruciating as acknowledging and challenging your least attractive qualities.

 Challenging our shadows is a daunting task, because it essentially means looking right into the heart of the most shameful and vulnerable parts of ourselves.